anthonyrisinger/cga/7/sys+00.md

 *  **Voice and Language Polish:** Scrupulously adhere to the Author Preamble's language directives.
 Purge any remaining traces of hype.
 Replace vague claims with specific, defensible statements.
 For example, instead of "transforms computation," use "provides a consistent algorithm for all intersection types."
 Your tone must be authoritative but humble, respecting the reader's existing expertise while guiding them to a new perspective.

-Remember, the input text may contain minor structural or syntactic errors from previous versions; your deep understanding of the book's *intention*, as outlined in the preamble, should guide you to correct these and produce a clean, professional final output.
+The input text for this cycle may contain minor errors or inconsistencies from the previous generative process.
+Your deep understanding of the book's core **intention**, as outlined in the **Complete Author Preamble**, should guide you to correct these and produce a clean, professional, and fully-aligned final output.

 **REMEMBER:**